J-R77-stack/Booking_councellor2022/README.md

   1. As a site administrator I can create, view, change and delete bookings so that I have control over my appointment system.
      * Once a site admin has been set up the user can log in to look at and change appointments.
     <img src="screenshots/adminshot.png">

+# Deployment
+ 1. In the Gitpod Terminal install django, gunicorn, supporting libraries, requirements file and created Project and App.
+ 2. Create Heroku App
+ 3. In Resources tab in Heroku search for Heroku Postgres in the add ons and attached to project.
+ 4. In Heroku under settings click on Reaveal Config Vars and copy the DATABASE_URL text.
+ 5. In Gitpod create new env.py file on top level directory and import the os.
+ 6. In env.py set environment variables by adding the database url from Heroku.
+ 7. Add secret key to env.py and config vars in Heroku.
+ 8. In settings.py import os and set if statement to say that outside the development environment the environment variables must be used from env.py.
+ 9. In settings.py comment out DATABASES section and repleace with django database URL in env.py and Heroku config vars.
+ 10. Migrate changes using python3 manage.py migrate.
+ 11. Set static and media files to be stored on Cloundinary by copying API environment variable from cloundinary dashboard and adding to env.py and Heroku config vars.
+ 12. Add DISABLE_COLLECTSTATIC = 1 to Heroku config vars.
+ 13. Add Cloudinary libraries to installed apps.
+ 14. In settings.py set up static file storage, directory and root, media_url and default storage.
+Also set up templates directory.
+ 15. Add Heroku host name to ALLOWED_HOSTS and also localhost.
+ 16. Create 3 new folders on top level directory - media, static and templates.
+ 17. Create Procfile in top directory and add code with project name.
+ 18. Add, deployment commit and push to github.
+ 19. Deploy project in Heroku in Deployment tab add github to deployment method.
+Looked for my github repository and connect heroku app, clicked on deploy branch twards the bottom of the page. waited for it to build.
+ 20. oppened app at top of page to see successful deployment
+ 21. After completing the project I turn debug to False in setting.py and removed DISABLE_COLLECTSTATIC in Heroku config vars.

+ # Credits

+ * Code Institutes two walk through projects were used as a base to build my own project.
+The 'Hello Django walkthrough' helped me to understand and build the CRUD fuctionalities and 'I think therefore I blog' helped me to understand and build the authentication and message fuctionality.

+ * The Greyscale Bootstrap theme was used from [Startbootstrap](http://startbootstrap.com/) as the structure and style of the project and to also make it responsive.

+ * I looked at and used images from [Pixabay](https://pixabay.com/)

+ * I researched datetimepickers for the booking form and settled on [Tempus Dominus](https://pypi.org/project/django-tempus-dominus/) which I found the easiest to impliment.

+ * I used [w3schools](https://www.w3schools.com/default.asp) and [Stack Overflow](https://stackoverflow.com/) for Problems with code syntax and functionality.
+I found alot of good answers there.

+ ## Acknowledgements

+ * My Mentor for support and feedback
+ * Code institute tutors for help with problems with my code
+ * Friends and family for checking the fuctionality of the website.